angular/vscode-ng-language-service/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature request"
-about: Suggest an idea for this project
+about: Suggest a feature for the Angular Language Service extension, or in the language server.
 title: ''
 labels: feature
 assignees: ''